Matthew-Nelson/therapy-connect/README.md

 An application for physical therapists to connect with their clients.
 Through this application, therapists can quickly and easily assign their clients personalized routines and exercises for them to complete.
 Therapy Connect makes it easy for therapists to create and update what routines they want their clients following.

-To get started, click here!
+To view the deployed application, click [here](heroku)!

 ## How to Use

+**Getting Started**

-To use the application, you must create an account as either a therapist or as a client.
+To use Therapy Connect, you must create an account as either a therapist or as a client.

 **Connecting With a Therapist**